kammt/MemeAssembly/commands/functions.md

 ### Definition
 `[function name]: whomst has summoned the almighty one`
 ### Description
 Calls a function.
-Until now, one can only call functions that were defined within a MemeASM-file (i.e. you can't call a C-function from MemeASM until now as no "extern"-like keyword exists)
+This can also be an external function, as long as you are not creating an executable.
+In that case, the called function must also be defined in your MemeASM code.

 ## Exit a function
 ### Definition